Stride, Inc.: Lobbying efforts

 The New York Times wrote that K12's profits are used to pay for advertising and lobbying state officials.
 K12 spent $26.5M on advertising in 2010 and the company and its employees contributed nearly $500,000 to state political candidates from 2004 to 2010.
 K12 has contributed money to organizations like Pennsylvania Families for Public Cyber Schools, which lobbied for online schools.
 In Ohio, an organization founded by a K12 official hired temp agency workers to demonstrate with signs against state representative Steven Dryer, who challenged their funding.

-Ransomware attack
+Ransomware attacks

 In November, 2020, Stride was attacked by Ryuk ransomware criminals, rendering some of Stride's records inaccessible and leading to the threatened release of students' personal information.
 The company paid an undisclosed ransom amount, saying, "Based on the specific characteristics of the case, and the guidance we have received about the attack and the threat actor, we believe the payment was a reasonable measure to take in order to prevent misuse of any information the attacker obtained".

+In May, 2026, Stride's schools were affected by the 2026 Canvas data breach incident.